shedtronic/soundportfolio2026/content/tools-libraries.md

 # Tools & Libraries

-A growing collection of sound libraries, patches, experimental tools and hardware developed under the Shedtronic ethos.
+A growing collection of sound libraries, patches, experimental tools and hardware that I am in the process of development.

 ---

-## Sound Libraries
+## Libraries

-### Leviathans of the Deep and Dark
-Atmospheric sub-oceanic soundscapes and textures.
-(Link to Gumroad/Pond5 if applicable.)

-### Haunted Interiors
-Domestic soundworlds, hums, rattles, EMF and uncanny textures.
+Details of sound libraries to follow shortly

 ---

+---

 ## Tools & Experiments

 ### Unstable Memory Hardware (Prototype)
-Battery-powered generative audio tool built around ESP32.
+Gnerative audio app
+SDR Ghost Radio Project with ESP32

 ### TouchDesigner Patches
 Glitch, VHS and databending components for AV performance.